 Each child has an individual Art portfolio in which they regularly add observational drawings and paintings throughout they time in school.
 The portfolio shows progression and development of skills in a range of media.

 History study units are followed in accordance with the National Curriculum recommendations but with a distinctive local slant.
 Reception, Y1 and Y2 explore their own immediate history, followed by an exploration of childhood, schooling and life when their parents and grandparents were young.
 This is supplemented with stories about famous historical characters and happenings.
-Y3 and Y4 children study specific history units such as Romans, life in the 1930s, and a close look at the development of education in Burnside.
-Y5 and Y6 children will make a study of Ancient Egypt and Ancient Greece.
-They will also find out about life in Tudor times.
+Children in Key Stage Two will study specific history units such as Ancient Egypt, The Roman Empire and its impact on Britain and Britain's settlements by Anglo-Saxon's and Scots.
+They will also study Ancient Greece, linking Greek life to its influences on the Western World.
+In addition, they will unpick the struggle for the Kingdom between the Vikings and Anglo-Saxons.

 Work in Geography aims to stimulate children’s interest, initially in their immediate environment and, subsequently in other environments on the earth’s surface.
 We hope to foster a sense of wonder at the beauty of the world around and thus to develop an informed concern about the quality and care of the environment.
 Nursery and Reception find out about their immediate environment, exploring the school grounds and local community.
 Key Stage 1 find out about Explorers whilst Key Stage 2 study the Caribbean and environmental issues.
 Geography is taught within the creative topic.